Whatsapp Icon

 Dietary Considerations

 Nourishing your body with the right foods is key to recovery post-lumpectomy.
 Embrace a diet rich in fruits, vegetables, whole grains, and legumes.
-These plant-based foods are high in antioxidants and fiber, supporting your immune system and promoting healing.
+These plant-based foods are high in antioxidants and fibre, supporting your immune system and promoting healing.
 Consider incorporating:

 • Leafy greens like spinach and kale for vitamins and minerals.